Careers and Post-16

 During KS3 students will be supported in looking at their option choices with access to our qualified careers advisers for one to one guidance.

-In KS4 students will take part in a work experience programme where students will be encouraged to secure their own work placement and will be supported by the careers team with this process.
-As part of the careers education programme, students will learn how to produce CV’s and letters of application.
-They will attend a mock interview day where they will be interviewed by a local employer and will then go onto complete a 2 week work experience placement.
+In KS4 students will learn how to produce CV’s and letters of application.
+They will attend a mock interview day where they will be interviewed by a local employer and following this, they will organise a work shadowing day within a work placement.

 Moving into their final year all students will have access to a one to one guidance interview with our careers advisers where parents or carers are welcome to attend.
 Each year the Careers Team organise a post 16 careers information evening for Yr.’s 10 and 11 where all local educational establishment’s, training providers and some employers will be on hand to discuss post 16 opportunities.